VioletGiraffe/Darkroom/docs/architecture/data-model.md

 ## `Catalog` is the authoritative in-memory model

-`Catalog` (see [catalog-and-labels.md](catalog-and-labels.md)) holds the media-item set in memory, keyed by `MediaId`: for every item, its frame folder, its source path, and its full label-id set.
+`Catalog` (see [catalog-and-labels.md](catalog-and-labels.md)) holds the media-item set in memory, keyed by `MediaId`: for every item, its frame folder, its source path, its full label-id set, and (for a video) its probed duration.
 It is kept current by its own mutation API (`addMediaItem`/`removeMediaItem`/`applyRename`/`addLabel`/`removeLabel`/...), not by re-deriving from disk on every refresh — during normal operation the filesystem is never walked (only the on-demand integrity tool walks it; see [catalog-and-labels.md](catalog-and-labels.md)). `MetadataStore`